 If you managed to make it beyond the top 30 on the board, you would have come across another Irishman: Shane Lowry, who’s previous best finish at a major was T2nd at the 2016 US Open and only had three other top ten finishes in majors since 2010.

-At least one bettor saw value in the 80-1 odds BookMaker.eu were offering on Lowry and put down $525 on July 16.
+At least one bettor saw value in the 80-1 odds that were offered on Lowry and put down $525 on July 16.
 The very next day, though, they decided that wasn’t enough, and hit it again with another $498.75, this time at +7550 odds.

 Big Bet on Shane Lowry to Win The Open

 |Date||Money Risked on Lowry Winning The Open||Odds||Money Won|

 In total, the bettor walked away with $79,655.63 from his $1,023.75 risk – certainly not a bad weekend.

 This bettor must have been feeling pretty good about their wager after Lowry came out and shot an opening round 67, just one stroke behind the leader, JB Holmes.